leomeyer/opdi_core/code/c/libraries/POCO_patches/readme.txt

 If you want to cross-compile for the Raspberry Pi, follow these steps:

-1. Install a cross-compiler toolchain on your compile system and make sure that it works.
+Install a cross-compiler toolchain on your compile system and make sure that it works.
 For example: https://github.com/raspberrypi/tools
 Note: Currently it is not recommended to use the popular crosstools-ng for this because of problems downloading library dependencies (eglibc.org SVN server is unreliable).

+Invoke
+> ./build_poco_rpi.sh
+to create the static libraries for Raspberry Pi cross-compiling.

 Cross-compiled Raspberry Pi binaries should link statically against POCO.
 This avoids the need to compile and install the POCO library binaries on the Raspberry.

+Manual process:
-2. Create a build configuration for POCO (or use the provided config file):
+ Create a build configuration for POCO (or use the provided config file):
 > cd build/config
 > cp ARM-Linux RaspberryPi
 Edit the file RaspberryPi: